alexreardon/raf-stub/readme.md

     });

     afterEach(() => {
-        // need to flush out the clock clock.tick(1000000);
+        // need to reset the clock (this actually flushes the clock) clock.tick(1000000);

         // console.log => 'test 1: second frame'